Best 4-season tents for the UK

 Fjallraven Abisko Lite 1

-The Fjallraven Abisko Lite 1 is a premium solo shelter — and easily one of the best lightweight 4-season tents for the UK.
+The Fjallraven Abisko Lite 1 is a premium solo shelter — and our pick for the best lightweight 4-season tent for the UK.
 At just 1.6kg and packing down to the size of a rugby ball, it’s tailor-made for wildcampers, thru-hikers and fastpackers who want serious weather protection without excess bulk.

 We tested it across Dartmoor, the Lakes, and the Chilterns in wind, rain and sub-zero temperatures — and it didn’t flinch.
 Its tunnel design holds firm in strong gusts, while adjustable vents, a roomy vestibule, and clever internal touches make it genuinely liveable for longer trips.
 It’s also quick to pitch, easy to pack, and tough enough to take a beating.